⭐️ Decoding OpenAI Evals

 There are more examples of eval templates mentioned here.
 The idea is to use these as starting points to build eval templates of our own and judge the accuracy of our responses.

-Armed with the basics on how evals work (both basic and model-graded), we can use the evals library to evaluate models based on our requirements.
-We'll create a custom eval for our use case, try running it with a set of prompts and generations, and then also see how we could run evals in real-time.
+Armed with the basics of how evals work (both basic and model-graded), we can use the evals library to evaluate models based on our requirements.
+We'll create a custom eval for our use case, try running it with a set of prompts and generations, and then also see how we could run evals in real time.

 To start creating an eval, we need